rom-rb/rom-rb.org/source/5.0/learn/getting-started/setup-dsl.html.md

 end
 ```

+^WARNING
-> ActiveRecord and DataMapper provide global access to their components, but this
+ActiveRecord and DataMapper provide global access to their components, but this
-> is considered a bad practice in modern standards.
+is considered a bad practice in modern standards.
 ROM creates an isolated, local
-> container without polluting global namespaces.
+container without polluting global namespaces.
 This allows you to easily pass
-> it around without being worried about accidental side-effects like conflicting
+it around without being worried about accidental side-effects like conflicting
-> database connections or configurations being overridden in a non-thread-safe
+database connections or configurations being overridden in a non-thread-safe
-> way
+way.
+^

 ## Next